-- Closing price of a stock is the weighted average of the prices between 3:00 PM to 3:30 PM.
+- The closing price of a stock is the weighted average of the prices between 3:00 PM to 3:30 PM.

 - For the indexes like Sensex & nifty, its closing price is the weighted average of the constituent stocks for the last 30 minutes i.e. Between 3:00 PM to 3:30 PM.

-NOTE: Pre-opening session and Post-closing session is only for cash market.
+NOTE: Pre-opening session and the Post-closing session is only for the cash market.
 There are no such sessions for future & options.